The Daring Gourmet

 • Scoop the batter (it will be thick and gooey but not like regular bread dough) into a generously buttered 13x4x4 Pullman loaf pan and smooth the top to even it out.
 Sprinkle with oats.
 (Note: Baking this bread in a Pullman loaf pan yields those nice small, square slices of bread.
 But it also helps ensure that the center of the bread is fully cooked.)
 I always bake this without the lid on.

 • Bake on the middle rack for 100-120 minutes or until the center is done.
-For best and most accurate results use an instant read thermometer and aim for about 205 degrees F. Let the bread sit in the pan for 5 minutes before removing it, then let it cool completely on a wire rack before slicing it.
+For best and most accurate results use an instant read thermometer and aim for 210 degrees F. Let the bread sit in the pan for 5 minutes before removing it, then let it cool completely on a wire rack before slicing it.
 To get clean, professional slices I highly recommend using a bread slicer.

 Notes